 Many portraits require just such interpretation, because they present you with a face that yields more than one reading -- a face with real complexity in it.
-Let's review a standard method of embedding complexity in a portrait by painting faces with contrasting left and left sides -- and then look at how Rembrandt creates complexity in his self-portrait, engages us in interpreting it, and then uses that engagement to show us to ourselves.
+Let's review a standard method of embedding complexity in a portrait by painting faces with contrasting left and right sides -- and then look at how Rembrandt creates complexity in his self-portrait, engages us in interpreting it, and then uses that engagement to show us to ourselves.

 |One of the remarkable things about fine portraits is the way they suggest complexity of character.
 This portrait by Hals (also in the Frick Collection) appears at first to present a confident, affable, self-satisfied and rather simple person.|